 I was born into a US Army family of Swedish immigrants - both parents.
 As an "Army brat" (yes, this is a term of endearment we proudly embrace), I grew up predominantly in Europe due to my father's assignments as a senior non-commissioned officer (NCO) where we travelled extensively across Western Europe until age 15 when we were transferred to San Antonio, TX.
 Coming of age during the 1960s and 1970s among a variety of societies and cultures while learning multiple languages has been beneficial to me understanding other perspectives and opinions.
 In high-school and part of college, I was a goalie on top performing "real" football teams (known in the US as soccer).
-Shortly after beginning undergraduate studies, I married the same woman with whom I share my life today.
+Shortly after beginning undergraduate studies, I married the same amazing woman with whom I share my life today.

 Upon completion of undergraduate degree, I served with the US Army in Europe and the US from mid-1980s to early 1990s as an Infantry officer first, then in Counterintelligence.
 During this time, I was frequently tasked with liaison duties to members of German, French, English and Belgian military organizations while serving as infantry platoon leader, mortar platoon leader, and assistant operations officer.